 c.
-In some cases, system development and operations essential to services are consigned to specific third parties.
+In some cases, system development and operations essential to services are commissioned to specific third parties.

-Among the services offered by the Yahoo Japan Group, there are cases where system development and operations essential to the service are consigned to specific third parties or where service operations are premised on linkage with a third party.
-These third parties are selected by the Yahoo Japan Group, using standards based on suitable technical and operating capabilities judged by past performance.
-In addition, the Yahoo Japan Group maintains close contact with relevant sections to ensure that problems affecting our services do not arise.
-Nevertheless, a system development delay could occur owing to a situation at a consigned third party that we cannot manage, or a situation could arise whereby obstruction of operations or some other event causes the stoppage of third-party systems to which our services are linked.
+Among the services offered by the Yahoo Japan Group, there are several cases where system development and operations essential to the service are commissioned to specific third parties or where service operations are premised on linkage with a third party.
+These third parties are selected using standards based on suitable technical and operating capabilities judged by past performance.
+In addition, relevant sections of the Yahoo Japan Group maintain close contact with the third parties to ensure that problems affecting our services do not arise.
+Nevertheless, a system development delay could occur owing to a situation at a commissioned third party that we cannot manage, or a situation could arise whereby obstruction of operations or some other event causes the stoppage of third-party systems to which our services are linked.
 Such events could lead to a loss of sales opportunities and reduce the competitiveness of our systems, negatively impacting our performance or, in the worst case, resulting in the termination of the services.
-In addition, there are cases in which third-parties are assuming the role of having direct contact with users such as delivery-related services, and mishandling of such services could damage our brand image.
+In addition, there are cases in which third-parties are assuming the role of having direct contact with customers such as delivery-related services, and mishandling of such services could damage our brand image.

 d.
-There are other services that are dependent on external third parties.
+Some services are dependent on external third parties.